Green Building & Green Infrastructure - Info & Tips

 - Pre-Fabricated Products -- Using items that are sized for your project reduces the amount of waste generated.
 Buying carpet squares that can be replaced individually can also limit waste generated.

 - Native Plants – Replace non-native plants with plants native to Illinois.
-Information on native species can be found online at the Morton Arboretum or The Conservation Foundation.
+Information on native species can be found online at the

 - Trees – Trees can provide necessary shade, reduce stormwater runoff and help in storing carbon.